 This and many more are what I got from studying the book of Job from the New Living Translation Holy Bible.
 If you are going through tough times, never give up.
 Be resilient.
 Keep trying everything you can to keep yourself busy and not idle.
 Be truthful to yourself and keep hope alive.

-In my own understanding, the animals God described, the behemoth and the leviathan were believed to be myths during Job’s time.
+In my own understanding, these animals God described; the Behemoth and the Leviathan were believed to be myths during Job’s time.
 But I think they got extinct a long time ago.
-I believe the behemoth is a herbivorous dinosaur and the leviathan is something like a dragon.
+I believe the Behemoth is a herbivorous dinosaur and the Leviathan is a dragon.

 If you have any comments, Let’s chat using the WhatsApp icon on the bottom-right of your screen.
 Thank you.